Real Estate Advice for Sellers

 Your house is a hot commodity and the offers are pouring in!
 Together, we’ll evaluate each competing offer to compare factors like pricing and contingencies.
 Afterward, we’ll discuss negotiation strategies to help you choose the right buyer for your home.

-You’ve accepted the best offer for your home and now it’s time to sign a sales and purchase agreement (SPA).
-An SPA is a legal contract that outlines your terms and conditions along with those of the buyer.
+You’ve accepted the best offer for your home and now it’s time to sign a sales and purchase agreement.
+This is basically a legal contract that outlines your terms and conditions along with those of the buyer.
 The negotiation process begins at this stage and ends once both parties have comfortably reached a mutual agreement.

 At this point, the buyer will make an earnest money deposit toward your property that will go into an escrow account.
 Yippee!